dib-lab/2021-paper-metapangenomes/manuscript.md

 We next investigated whether other pangenome metrics were well correlated between our k-mer-based and the gene-based method roary using pangenomes that did not contain genomes excluded from RefSeq for having many frameshifted proteins (see Methods for details).
 For these 13 pangenomes, the percent of k-mers or genes predicted to be part of the core, shell, or cloud pangenome was strongly correlated (**Figure @fig:pg_fig**).
-We also compared whether pangenomes would be designated as open or closed by calculating the alpha value for the Heaps law model (CITE).
+We also compared whether pangenomes would be designated as open or closed by calculating the alpha value for the Heaps law model [@doi:10.1016/j.mib.2008.09.006].
 Alpha values were strongly correlated between gene- and k-mer based pangenomes (**Figure @fig:pg_fig**).

 ![